 However, after I bit the bullet and tried it, “dirtying” this plant-based adaptation with mushrooms and vegan sausage, I was sold.
 Boldly seasoned Cajun-style, this is a hearty main dish, great for everyday meals.

-Complete the meal: Serve with a basic coleslaw and a simply prepared green vegetable.
+What to serve with vegan dirty rice: Serve with an easy coleslaw (try Fruity Red Cabbage Slaw for a nice flavor contrast) and a simply prepared green vegetable.
 Simply prepared greens are great with this, as are steamed green beans.

 Recipe adapted from American Harvest by Nava Atlas.
 Photos by Hannah Kaminsky, BittersweetBlog.com.